 1 cup Chicken Breasts, cooked and cubed

-1 cup Ham, cooked and cube
+1 cup Ham, cooked and cubed

 1 1/2 cups Milk 8 oz.
 Cream Cheese (softened)